ManuelePasini/slides-markdown/slides/digital_twins.md

 - Optimizing interactions with hardware (e..g., NVMEs SSDs)
 - Compaction algorithms
 - Partitioning: range-partition the disk components (SSTables) of LSM-trees into multiple (usually fixed-size) small partitions.

+- Overall, a ton of LSM-tree based data structure have been proposed, playing with the trade-offs offered by the native implementation.

 ## LSM Tree - Partitioning